choward4/Mean-Variance-Standard-Deviation-Calculator/README.md

   'sum': [axis1, axis2, flattened]
 }

+axis1 refers to columns, axis2 refers to rows, and flattened refers to the entire collection in 1 dimension

 If a list containing less than 9 elements is passed into the function, it should raise a ValueError exception with the message: "List must contain nine numbers."
 The values in the returned dictionary should be lists and not Numpy arrays.